luk3skyw4lker/luk3skyw4lker-blog/_posts/git-commit-msg-patterns.md

 Alright, let's start by understanding what is git and why sould we use it.

-At first glance, **git** is a Distributed Version Control System (VCS), that makes it easier to track changes to files, so when you change a file (create/update), it can determine if the file is new and if the file isn't **git** will tell you exaclty what changed on the file.
+In plain terms, **git** is a Distributed Version Control System (Distributed VCS), that makes it easier to track changes to files, so when you change a file (create/update), it can determine if the file is new and if the file isn't **git** will tell you exaclty what changed on the file.
 There are another Distributed VCSs that you can use, like ArX, Fossil, Mercurial, Monotone, etc. I can make a whole article speaking of VCSs here (including the non distributed ones).

 But then, being git the most popular Distributed VCS, does it really makes sense to use it?
 Yes, git has a good disposition of remote tools like gitlab, github and many others.
 It's also well known for versioning code and it has a lot of free knowledgement on the internet, so for practical reasons, git is our best option.
 If you wish to know more about git, visit [git-scm](https://git-scm.com/).